drjollof/drama-recommender/README.md

 ## How It Works

-**Note on Complexity:** This project implements a **basic content-based filtering system**.
+**Note:** This project implements a **basic content-based filtering system**.
 It is designed for educational and practical search purposes rather than advanced predictive deep learning.

 ### 1. Simple Content Filtering
 The system identifies similarities by looking at the metadata of the titles.
 Unlike collaborative filtering, which requires user history, this model only uses the attributes of the titles themselves.